Juniper/terraform-provider-mist/docs/resources/site_wxtag.md

 <a id="nestedatt--specs"></a>
 ### Nested Schema for `specs`

+Required:

+- `subnets` (List of String) matched destination subnets and/or IP Addresses

 Optional:

 - `port_range` (String) matched destination port, "0" means any
 - `protocol` (String) tcp / udp / icmp / gre / any / ":protocol_number", `protocol_number` is between 1-254
-- `subnets` (List of String) matched destination subnets and/or IP Addresses